Becoming a Slow Eater – 7 Tips

 Is this really true and how does this work?

 It is not enough to merely put food in your stomach.
 This won’t make your brain satisfied, nor help you feel full.
 Satiety is a result of your mind staying concentrated on the meal – your brain analyzes the taste, the time you spent chewing, biting, and swallowing, the image of your plate with less and less food left on it.
-If few of those signals were present, you will end up having eaten way more than you needed to.
+If few of those signals were absent, you will end up having eaten way more than you needed to.

-So, if you want to give yourself the right amount of nutrition without excessive thoughtless overeating, check out our tips to eat slower – they will help you concentrate on satiety signals for your brain rather than perform a speed eating to feel bad later.
+So, if you want to give yourself the right amount of nutrition without excessive thoughtless overeating, check out our tips to eat slower – they will help you concentrate on satiety signals for your brain rather than perform speed eating to feel bad later.

 So, let’s take a few minutes and learn how to slow down!

 Our schedules are tight, so it’s hard to spontaneously find enough time for lunch if you haven’t put it up in your plan beforehand.
-Look at your daily routine and try to snatch an hour or two in your day to devote it to a couple of slow relaxed meals.
+Look at your daily routine and try to snatch an hour or two in your day to devote it to a couple of slow, relaxed meals.
 But try not to hurry when you do!

 Quick eating is a habit, and every habit isn’t easy to break.
-When you finally found a time for a slow meal, try to stay in your ‘here and now’ moment.
+When you finally found the time for a slow meal, try to stay in your ‘here and now’ moment.
 Give yourself permission to relax, forget about your phone for 10 minutes, and concentrate on the taste and texture of food.